 BioEnterprise is a business formation, recruitment, and acceleration initiative designed to grow healthcare companies and commercialize bioscience technologies.
 Based in Cleveland, BioEnterprise’s founders and partners are Cleveland Clinic, University Hospitals, Case Western Reserve University, Summa Health System and Austen BioInnovation Institute in Akron.
 Additional technology partners include the NASA Glenn Research Center, Cleveland State University, NorTech, and BioOhio.
 The initiative comprises the collective activities of BioEnterprise and its partners’ commercialization offices: Case Office of Technology Transfer, Cleveland Clinic Innovations, University Hospitals Case Medical Center-Center for Clinical Research and BioInnovation Institute in Akron.
+BioEnterprise is supported by the Fund For Our Economic Future, the Cleveland Foundation and the Burton D. Morgan Foundation.

-Companies include emerging medical device, biotechnology, and healthcare services firms.
+Client companies include emerging medical device, biotechnology, and healthcare services firms.
 Each year, the BioEnterprise groups choose a select number of companies on which to focus.
 The resources and networks of the BioEnterprise partners are directed to help those companies achieve greater levels of business success.

 BioEnterprise provides companies: